hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [6:45:32](#fSOJ_yWi6TXx46z8yoTGuiljU9C6PvB5Vl_sXgY-REA) <hiiamboris (NOT THIS ONE)>:
 > That puts magic numbers in a few spots in the code

-you can't imagine how may times I wanted to refactor that crappy code Ì†ΩÌ∏â
+you can't imagine how may times I wanted to refactor that crappy code üòâ

-[6:45:45](#4R1a-aEr4294XuB4f7B5Jzhz9FtHYTYqYeBfxIHuQgA) <hiiamboris (NOT THIS ONE)>: but no! not without HOFs! Ì†ΩÌ∏É
+[6:45:45](#4R1a-aEr4294XuB4f7B5Jzhz9FtHYTYqYeBfxIHuQgA) <hiiamboris (NOT THIS ONE)>: but no! not without HOFs! üòÉ

 [7:18:36](#6457uqsPDNNGalKD-MzcX0lQidokgJCvt4ZeiDu3Mh0) <greggirwin (Gregg Irwin)>:
 A few of us have experiments to do things that way.
 It's not likely to become a blessed approach, but is another area where we may find that it's more usable and adopt it.